ARM-software/Tool-Solutions/ml-tool-examples/rock960-linux/README.md

 ```console
 $ ifconfig
 ```
-Now try to ssh to the HiKey 960 ip address from another machine using the same login/pw as above.
+Now try to ssh to the Rock 960 ip address from another machine using the same login/pw as above.

 ## Adding more diskspace